 Richard Bland College welcomes students who have been home-schooled.
-It is recommended that a home-schooled student contact the Dean of Enrollment Services for an interview.
 Home-schooled students must provide a transcript of all coursework completed.
 In addition, a home-schooled student must take the General Education Diploma (GED) examination or the Scholastic Achievement Test (SAT).
 If the student successfully passes the GED, the student is eligible for admission to the College.
 If the student elects to take the SAT, the student must earn a total score equal to or greater than the mean score for current Richard Bland College first-year enrolled students as established by the Office of Enrollment Services.
 A home-schooled student who desires to pursue a degree at Richard Bland College should be at least sixteen years of age prior to registration.